-The C2ES Solutions Forum brings together businesses, states, and cities to expand clean energy, reduce greenhouse gas emissions, and strengthen resilience to climate change.
+The C2ES Solutions Forum convenes leaders and experts around the country to help expand clean energy, reduce greenhouse gas emissions, and strengthen resilience to climate change.

 Business, state and city leaders are grappling with the challenges presented by climate change.
 Both the public and private sectors must work to build a clean energy economy and strengthen resilience against rising climate risks.
 Financing is needed to address climate change on all fronts.

 Strategies at the state and local levels are certain to influence national climate policymaking in the years ahead.
 These strategies will be most practical and effective if businesses, states, and cities craft them together.

 That is the aim of the C2ES Solutions Forum, a series of public and private forums around the country to explore critical issues, develop collaborative approaches, and create a set of practical solutions.

 The Solutions Forum will address three principal challenges: